Neural-Systems-at-UIO/nutil/docs/index.rst

-**PLEASE visit the EBRAINS page for information about the QUINT workflow and to find tutorials, examples of use, demo videos and software download information:**
+**PLEASE visit the EBRAINS page for information about the QUINT workflow and to find tutorials, examples of use, demo videos and software download information.**

+|

 **Nutil enables four operations detailed further in this user guide:**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~